armin-reichert/pacman/README.md

 - Display of actor states and timers can be switched on/off at runtime (key 's')
 - Display of actor routes can be switched on/off at runtime (key 'r')
 - Ghosts can be enabled/disabled during the game (keys 'b', 'p', 'i', 'c')
+- The *frightened* behavior of the ghosts can be toggled between "random" and "select safe corner" during the game (key 'f')
 - Cheat key 'k' kills all ghosts
 - Cheat key 'e' eats all normal pellets
 - Alignment of actors on the grid can be visualized (key 'g')